 It is a sad fact of life that some of us will, through ill-health or even a tragic accident, lose our ability to make decisions for ourselves.
-This can leave loved ones in a very difficult situation as they may be unable to deal with our finances, our bills, our property and even our personal welfare in the way in which we would have liked.
-It can be reassuring to know that there are means by which our wishes will be respected even if we are unable to make our own decisions.
+This can leave loved ones in a very difficult situation, as they may be unable to deal with our finances, our bills, our property and even make vital decisions about our healthcare and personal welfare.

-If you want someone that you trust to be able to take care of your financial and property affairs for you or make decisions about your health and welfare, should the worst happen, you can make a Lasting Power of Attorney (LPA).
+Making a Lasting Power of Attorney (LPA) means you can name someone you trust to take care of your financial and property affairs for you or make decisions about your health and welfare, should the worst happen.

 Property & Financial LPA